Configuration

 Options for Site testing

-The config is used to start the local supervisor that will communicate with the site you’re testing, but includes additional options used by the validator, like timeouts and options to restrict what tests to run.
+The config is used to start the local supervisor that will communicate with the site you’re testing, and it also includes validator-only options like timeouts and items to test.

 port: 13111 # port to listen on